TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    use MyVendor\MyExtension\Logger\LoggerInterface;

-   class UserController extends AbstractController
+   final class UserController extends AbstractController {
-   {
         protected LoggerInterface $logger;

         public function __construct(LoggerInterface $logger)
         {
             $this->logger = $logger;
         }
    }

 See the difference?
 We're requesting the injection of an interface and not a class!
 It works for both constructor and method injection.
-It forces the service container to look up which specific class is configured as implementation of the interface and inject and instance of it.
+It forces the service container to look up which specific class is configured as implementation of the interface and inject an instance of it.
 This is the true heart of dependency injection: A consuming class no longer codes on a specific implementation, but on the signature of the interface.
 The framework makes sure something is injected that satisfies the interface, the consuming class does not care, it just knows about the interface methods.
 An